tonluong/apple-standby-worldmap-time/README.md

-# Apple StandBy Clock Worldmap
+# Apple StandBy Worldmap Time

 Create a HTML page with a dotted world map, your location highlighted and the current time.
 Like the Standby Clock on iOS devices.